anandkanav92/NOTES/concepts.md

 		- `parallelize` Since our model learn its parameters from results obtained by evaluating different HP points, how do we parallelize bayesian optimization?
 			- simple Batch parallelism.
 But it lose the information gain of the current batch.
 			- Markov chain Monte Carlo(MCMC) estimates of the acquisition functions are used to generate samples using already evaluated data and distributions of data under execution. \ref{https://papers.nips.cc/paper/4522-practical-bayesian-optimization-of-machine-learning-algorithms.pdf}
 			- `cons` The calculation of covariance function scale cubically with the number of data points, thus it limits the number of configurations that can be evaluated.
-There has been many approaches to avoid this scaling by using scalable approx
+There has been many approaches to avoid this scaling by using scalable approximate guassian process approximations.
 	- `Random forests`
 		-
 	- `TPE`